-- 1.5 Independent schools only Appeals regarding a permanent exclusion, required removal and suspension are managed in accordance with Stage 3 of this procedure. - 1.6 This procedure covers all concerns and complaints about the facilities and services provided by the school except where these are covered be separate, statutory policies as described in the table below.
+1.5 This procedure covers all concerns and complaints about the facilities and services provided by the school except where these are covered by separate, statutory policies as described in the table below.

-Admissions or appeals • Academies- Concerns about admissions or appeals are managed under a separate statutory procedure Admissions and Appeals Matters likely to require a Child Protection Investigation • This procedure does not apply to safeguarding concerns regarding children or allegations of abuse made against teachers, and other staff, including supply teachers and volunteers, which are managed under the school's Safeguarding Policy Safeguarding Policy If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
-See page 2 of Safeguarding policy .
+Admissions or appeals Academies - Concerns about admissions or appeals are managed under a separate statutory procedure, policy on our website.
+Matters likely to require a Child Protection Investigation This procedure does not apply to safeguarding concerns regarding children or allegations of abuse made against teachers, and other staff, including supply teachers and volunteers, which are managed under the school's Safeguarding Policy, found on Ham Dingle's website.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH).
+See page 2 of our Safeguarding policy.
+Exclusions All matters related to exclusions are managed under a separate statutory procedure, policy located on our website.

-Exclusions (academies All matters related to exclusions are managed under a separate statutory only) procedure Behaviour and relationships policy Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
-Complaints policy Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
+Staff grievances Complaints from staff will be dealt with under the school's internal grievance procedures.
+Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
 However, the complainant will be notified that the matter is being addressed.
-Subject Access Requests Subject Access Request's please see the Data Protection Policy Privacy notice Academies only: Freedom of Information Requests please see the Data Protection and Freedom of Information Policy Privacy policy Whistleblowing United Learning has an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-Whistleblowing The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
+Subject Access Requests Subject Access Request's please see the Data Protection Policy located on our website.
+Freedom of Information Requests The Data Protection and Freedom of Information Policy located on our website.
+Whistleblowing United Learning has an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
+The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
 Referrals can be made at: www.education.gov.uk/contactus .
 Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
 Complaints concerning a third party or services used by the school Please raise the matter directly with the provider.
 Anonymous Complaints We will not normally respond to anonymous complaints however the Headteacher and chair of governors will determine whether an issue raised in this way needs investigating.